 investigating unknown metalloenzyme families

 How we can identify and explore the new protein families that are being identified in microbial genomic dark matter?
 Many un- or understudied metalloenzyme superfamilies can carry out diverse complex biochemical reactions.
-Dr. Kenney's past in silico, in vitro and in vivo work has identified several new enzyme (sub)families which have been have prioritized for further investigation.
-We have identified one widespread enzyme class that carries out posttranslational modification of proteins and peptides involved in heavy metal homeostasis; another subfamily of related enzymes target membrane proteins for modification.
-In this project, we will explore the biochemistry of these enzymes as well as the roles of their modified products in microbial cells.
+Dr. Kenney's past in silico, in vitro and in vivo work has identified several new enzyme (sub)families which have been have prioritized for further investigation - in particular, enzyme classes involved in new heteroatomic post-translational modifications of amino acids.
+In this project, we will explore the biochemistry of these enzymes as well as the roles of their modified natural products in microbial cells.
 More broadly, we will use this project as a testing ground for developing computational tools for hypothesis generation and prioritization of candidate microbial enzymes.

 exploring poorly understood enzyme superfamilies

 How can we put assemble reactivity rules for enzyme superfamilies using information about individual enzymes?
 This project focuses on an underappreciated enzyme class that provides a route towards the production of oligopeptidic natural products distinct from the well-established NRPS and RiPP pathways.
 A computational model tying sequence and structure to substrate reactivity will be established, and will be experimentally validated and expanded as we investigate new family members and the natural products they produce.
 As a long term goal, we hope to use members of this enzyme family for biocatalysis and for the assembly of "non-natural" products.